Python Overview

 Prerequisite

 • Download and install Python.
 This library is officially supported on Python 3.7 to 3.11.
+Note: support for 3.12 is on its way, but currently untested.

 • Download and install pip package manager.